shawninder/oauth-provider-demo-prisma/README.md

 Depending on which API endpoints you reach, you may need to add additional scopes in the provider settings in `[...nextauth].ts`

 Notice that I've installed `google-ads-api` from npm to help with making authenticated OAuth2 requests to the Google Ads API.

+You'll also need to enable the Google Analytics API from the Google developer console dashboard for the account from which the Developer Token was obtained.

 #### Accounts
 The first API call demonstrated is `listAccessibleCustomers`.
 This returns a list of customers or client accounts which the logged in manager account can access.
 To access more client accounts, sub-accounts can be added via the API or via the Google Ads manager UI which is especially useful for setting up test accounts (see below).